WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/pop.md

 We will be having sprint planning at the start of the sprint and sprint reviews at the end of the sprint.

 ## Signatures
-Estuardo Marroquin
+Estuardo Marroquin,
-Shishir Paudel
+Shishir Paudel,
-Skylar Shaffer
+Skylar Shaffer,
+Adarsha Subedi